craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You have advantage on saving throws against effects that charm, paralyze, or deal poison damage.
 - You may add your proficiency bonus to your hit point maximum.

+# Fey Folk

+- *Age* You do not age as mortals should.
+	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
+	- You will, after many many years - though how many is quite uncertain - feel the urge, nay, the *need* to wander North, farther than you have gone before.
+Farther than the Wildlands would allow you.
+	- A deep homesickness will beset you, and you **will** give in to this need, and you **will** travel North, beyond the Wildlands, and it is quite likely that **you will never be seen by a mortal again**.

 ## Elven

 ![[elf.png]]

 People with a heavy Elven heritage find themselves in possession of preternatural abilities heavily related to the Feywild.
 The origins of Elven people on Alaturmen are common information - they are the childer of the Eladrin, a rank of noble of the Ceelie Courts, purposefully born to take Alaturmen for the Ceelie.
 This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of kin and kind.

-- *Age* You do not age as mortals should.
-	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
-	- You will, after many many years - though how many is quite uncertain - feel the urge, nay, the *need* to wander North, farther than you have gone before.
-Farther than the Wildlands would allow you.
-	- A deep homesickness will beset you, and you **will** give in to this need, and you **will** travel North, beyond the Wildlands, and it is quite likely that **you will never be seen by a mortal again**.
 - *Weight* You may weigh anywhere from 80 to 180 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.